umutsevdi/Ice-Cream-Survival/README.md

 # Ice-Cream-Survival
-Source code of the game I published at itch.io for Mini Jam 66:Sweets You can play the game from : https://umuts.itch.io/icecream-survival
+Source code of the game I published at itch.io for Mini Jam 66: Sweets You can play the game from : https://umuts.itch.io/icecream-survival